davidand36/SimpleExpressServerForHeroku/README.md

     1. Open a new terminal and go to your project directory.
     2. Start the local Heroku server:

         `$ foreman start web`

-        It should tell you which port it is using, e.g. `Listening on port 5000`
+        It should tell you which port it is using, e.g. "Listening on port 5000".
     3. In your browser, go to _localhost:5000_ (or whatever port you were given).
 You should see that basic Web home page.
     4. At the command line, you can press Ctrl-C to stop the server.
 But, even better, you can leave it running while you work on the next steps.
 (Run the server in one terminal while you work in another.)
 Refreshing the browser should show changes as you make them.